Ishrak-Adit07/Microservice_Practice/Features.md

 ## Monitoring

 ### 1. Metrics Monitoring
-- Prometheus and Grafana are integrated to monitor the health and performance of the system locally, for a node server, providing insights into resource utilization and metrics.
+- Prometheus and Grafana are integrated to monitor the health and performance of the system locally, for a node server, providing insights into resource utilization and metrics

 ### 1. HPA Monitoring
 - HPA Configuration and status can be monitored from k8s terminal.